stefanrueger/urboot/docs/makeoptions.md

    top of the boot section (see below), so that `avrdude -c urclock` can and will apply the patch for upload and verification auto-magically.

-   If neither avrdude nor external patching of applications fit the workflow, one can alternatively compile a bootloader with `VBL=2` or `3`, so it patches the vectors at the cost of enlarged code size.
+   If neither avrdude nor external patching of applications fits the workflow, one can alternatively compile a bootloader with `VBL=2` or `3`, so it patches the vectors at the cost of enlarged code size.
 Options `VBL=2` or `3` both create a vector bootloader that copies the reset vector of a program during upload into an unused interrupt vector and replaces the reset vector with a jump